 It’s a spicy broth (for the lack of an exact translation) prepared from the leftover stock of the boiled chana dal used to make puran poli.
 ‘Kat’ in Marathi means the residual stock of dal or lentils and ‘amti’ refers to any soupy concoction that’s spicy and perhaps tangy.
-So ‘katachi amti’ is essentially a spicy soup cooked with the leftover stock of chana dal.
+So ‘katachi amti’ is essentially a spicy soup cooked with leftover dal stock.

-Depending on the region of Maharashtra, this runny lentil stock based spicy dish is cooked in various ways.
+This runny lentil stock-based spicy dish is cooked in various ways, depending on the region of Maharashtra you’re in.
 Whereas in Pune, this dish is a tad tangy and sweet aside from being spicy, it’s predominantly spicy in the region where my ancestors lived.
 There’s no jaggery, nor is there any tamarind involved in the making of this traditional dish.
-My ancestors enjoyed the simplicity of flavours and hence the tanginess was all down to a humble lemon squeezed in at the time of serving.
+My ancestors enjoyed the simplicity of flavours and hence the tanginess was all down to a humble lemon squeezed in just before serving.
 And as it’s traditionally paired with sweet puran poli, they felt it completely unnecessary to add jaggery.
 I have never seen it cooked any other way during soirées at my ancestral home.

 Needless to say, my knockout katachi amti packs a real punch of spice.
 And if I’m honest, I love it this way more than any of the other myriad regional variations you’ll find in Maharashtra.